-Focus new leaders on the benefits of risk taking.
+Focus new leaders on the benefits of risk-taking.
 It's also important to communicate to appointees that risk-taking is considered a positive attribute and that the failure of promising experiments should not be penalized.

 Recognition of success is equally important.
 But it is often in short supply in the hectic fast-paced life of a new administration.
 In fact, surveys at all levels of government reveal that an employee's sense of the recognition they get for a job well done is usually one of the lower-scoring categories.
-For example, in the 2017 survey of Washington State employees (released in May 2018), only 56 percent of employees agreed with the idea that they are getting appropriate recognition for what they do.7

-5. Clarify that the Human Resource director and staff should be key members of the leadership team.
+Clarify that the Human Resource director and staff should be key members of the leadership team.
 Over recent years, the power and significance of state HR directors has diminished in some states.
-Several years ago, we observed in a Governing column that reorganization efforts had started to shift the HR function from a separate agency to a division in a larger agency, sometimes with several layers between the HR director and the governor.8
+Some years ago, we observed in a Governing column that reorganization efforts had started to shift the HR function from a separate agency to a division in a larger agency, sometimes with several layers between the HR director and the governor.
+But the impact of the pandemic and its effect on retirement and workforce shortages dramatically demonstrated the importance of the people who deal with people issues.9

-But HR directors need to maintain access to the governor's ear.
-A strong director can help to reduce the frequency of high level-vacancies, develop strong leadership and managerial training programs, focus on succession planning, and set standards that promote diversity, ethical behavior, and equal opportunity.
+HR directors need to maintain access to the governor's ear.
+A strong director can help to reduce the frequency of high level-vacancies, develop strong leadership and managerial training programs, focus on succession planning, and set standards that promote diversity, department that centralized personnel functions for the state.
+"We're advancing our whole HR function to be more proactive than reactive, with all agency HR people reporting to cabinet-level leadership," she said.
+10 This is especially critical with the potential for a large number of state employee retirements.

 When Delaware Gov. John Carney came into office in January 2017, one of his first managerial moves was to work with the legislature to re-establish a Department of Human Resources as a separate entity with the secretary participating in his cabinet and reporting directly to him.

-Delaware Human Resources Secretary Saundra Johnson told us that the once-independent personnel department had become a division within the Office of Management and Budget years before.
-But, the governor wanted to have a strong and visionary department that centralized personnel functions for the state.
-"We're advancing our whole HR function to be more proactive than reactive, with all agency HR people reporting to cabinet-level leadership," she said.
-This is especially critical with the potential for a large number of state employee retirements.
+The Delaware Director of Equity Initiatives (and one time Human Resources Secretary) Saundra Johnson told us that the once-independent personnel department had become a division within the Office of Management and Budget years before.
+But, the governor wanted to have a strong and visionary